ecchochan/eSQuAD/README.md

 ```

 ## Yes/No Questions

-Yes/No Questions should output yes/no to me, but SQuAD gives relevant evidence
+Yes/No Questions should output yes/no to me, but SQuAD gives relevant evidence.

 ```python
 {
     'id':             '572ea6d5cb0c0d14000f13f1',